Winston in College

 • Our Individualized Focus Program at Winston Prep

-Our focus program is at the heart of our highly dynamic model of research-based teaching methods.
-This animated video explains how Winston Prep's individualized focus programming works at each of our campuses.
+Our Focus program is at the heart of our highly dynamic model of research-based teaching methods.
+This animated video explains how Winston Prep's individualized Focus programming works at each of our campuses.
 Click here to view the full transcript.

 Read More